doobiusP/article-summ/README.md

 # CNN_Practice
-A repository for displaying the progress of learning deep learning models
+A repository for displaying my progress of learning deep learning models